pftom/tuture-slate/docs/concepts/XX-migrating.md

 ### Fewer Packages

 In attempt to decrease the maintenance burden, and because the new abstraction and APIs in Slate's core packages make things much easier, the total number of packages has been reduced.
 Things like `slate-plain-serializer`, `slate-base64-serializer`, etc. have been removed and can be implemented in userland easily if needed.
-Even the `slate-html-deserializer` can now be implemented in userland (in ~10 LOC leveraging `slate-hyperscript`).
+Even the `slate-html-deserializer` can now be implemented in userland (in ~10 LOC leveraging `tuture-slate-hyperscript`).
 And internal packages like `slate-dev-environment`, `slate-dev-test-utils`, etc. are no longer exposed because they are implementation details.

 ### Commands